Rachel-W3/235/project1/README.md

 # Fallen Angel

 ## I. High Concept
-The user plays as an angel that has fallen to the Earth as meteoroids hurdle towards them.
-The only way back to the heavens is by flying straight through the meteor shower while dodging blazing meteoroids or performing powerful spin-attacks to break through.
+The user plays as an angel that has fallen to the Earth as meteors hurdle towards them.
+The only way back to the heavens is by flying straight through the meteor shower while dodging blazing meteors or performing powerful spin-attacks to break through.

 ## II.
 Genre
 Action, Casual, Shoot-em-up.